Jhatton2/dataMining_finalProject/README.md

-# dataMining_finalProject
+# Final group project for DataMining (COSC 526)

-Final group project DataMining
+# Group members:
-Jesse - I added three datasets to consider.
+Tyler Herndon

-The first is Uniform Crime Reporting Program Data: Supplementary Homicide Reports, United States, 2022. there are several things we could do here, such as a review of gun homicides or the types of weapons used in homicide.
+Jacob Harris

-The next is Personal Consumption expenditures from the Bureau of Economic Analysis, BEA.gov.
-This one could be very challenging based on how the data is prepared in the dataset.
+Jennifer Coburn

-The last is a data science jobs report, which will likely be too small a dataset to create an appropriate report.
+Jesse Hatton

-Abstract:
+# Abstract:

-Our project uses a dataset of covid-19 cases within 214 countries.
-This dataset has over 50,000 rows and 43 columns.
-Some of the main features of this dataset include date, continent, location, total cases, new cases, and total deaths.
-First we would like to clean the data and then use the cleaned data to determine how prepared a country was for the virus outbreak.
-We will use the hospital beds, handwashing facilities, new deaths, and new cases columns to determine if a country was prepared for the covid outbreak or not.
+Our project uses a Covid-19 dataset that contains over 1 million unique patients and 21 columns.
+Some of the main features of this dataset set consist of patient type, age, pneumonia, COPD, diabetes, and more.
+First, we verified whether the data was clean and generated charts to view the distribution of each of the features in the dataset to look for imbalances.
+We did have to generate a new column to provide a binary classification for whether a patient had died from Covid-19.
+The main goal of this project is to take this dataset and determine whether a patient is at risk given their current symptom, status, and medical history.